Idealistic Atticus Finch depicted as racist in new Harper Lee novel

-NEW YORK (Reuters) - Harper Lee’s just and gentle lawyer Atticus Finch in “To Kill a Mockingbird” is depicted as a bigot and racist in the author’s upcoming new novel, which is being published this week 55 years after her portrait of racial injustice in the American South.
+NEW YORK, July 12 (Reuters) - Harper Lee’s just and gentle lawyer Atticus Finch in “To Kill a Mockingbird” is depicted as a bigot and racist in the author’s upcoming new novel, which is being published this week 55 years after her portrait of racial injustice in the American South.

 Early reviews of “Go Set a Watchman”, set 20 years after Lee’s Pulitzer Prize-winning novel, reveal that Finch attends a Ku Klux Klan meeting and opposes desegregation efforts.